gvwilson/sdxjs/page-templates/index.md

 though it seems like we should be able to.
 Instead,
 we create an array containing the string we want.
-JavaScript automatically converts arrays to strings by concatenating their elements when it needs to, so our expression is a quick way to get the same effect as:
+Since JavaScript automatically converts arrays to strings by concatenating their elements when it needs to, our expression is a quick way to get the same effect as:
 :::

 ```js